wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 - 🪞: [Wasmtime API](https://docs.rs/wasmtime/latest/wasmtime/) mirror has been further improved.
 The ultimate goal is for Wasmi to be a drop-in replacement for most users.
 - ⚡: The [`Instance::new`](https://docs.rs/wasmi/0.51.2/wasmi/struct.Instance.html#method.new) API has been added, which is more low-level and efficient than the `Linker` API in some cases.
 - 📚: An extensive [Usage Guide](https://github.com/wasmi-labs/wasmi/blob/main/docs/usage.md) has been written to provide Wasmi users with the most important knowledge to get the most out of their Wasmi installment.
-- 🌳: Via [`hash-collections` and `prefer-btree-collections`](https://docs.rs/wasmi/0.51.2/wasmi/#crate-features) users can decide if Wasmi uses hash-tables or btree-tables.
+- 🌳: Via [`hash-collections` and `prefer-btree-collections`](https://docs.rs/wasmi/0.51.2/wasmi/#crate-features), users can decide if Wasmi uses hash-tables or btree-tables.
 Why is this important?
-In some `no_std` environments it is not generally safe to use hash-tables since they require random initialization which environment such as `wasm32` cannot provide. [^6]
+In some `no_std` environments, it is not generally safe to use hash-tables, since they require random initialization, which environments such as `wasm32` cannot provide. [^6]
-- 🔓: Users can compile Wasm modules within called host functions which previously caused a dead-lock.
+- 🔓: Users can compile Wasm modules within called host functions, which previously caused a deadlock.

 ## Looking Ahead